 Going beyond this snapshot of core features and characteristics, what are the differences between the Nikon D1 and the Nikon D3400?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

 The physical size and weight of the Nikon D1 and the Nikon D3400 are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the D1 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D3400 is considerably smaller (49 percent) than the Nikon D1.
 Moreover, the D3400 is substantially lighter (60 percent) than the D1.
 It is worth mentioning in this context that the D1 is splash and dust resistant, while the D3400 does not feature any corresponding weather-sealing.